 As a GDC registrant you must put patients' interests first.
-But to do this as effectively as possible, you need to focus on your own health and wellbeing.
+But to do this as effectively as possible, you also need to focus on your own health and wellbeing.

 - If you know or suspect your judgement or performance could be affected by your health, you must consult a suitably-qualified colleague (such as your GP, occupational health doctor or psychiatrist) and make any changes to your practice they advise.